 Research says that growing up in poverty makes growing into leadership roles difficult.

-In India 22% of the population is below poverty line, which means this entire population Leadership even in their locality or community may be just a dream.
+In India 22% of the population is below poverty line, which means for this entire population 'Leadership' even in their locality or community may be just a dream.

 The focus has always been on foundational skills and very minimal stress when it comes to transferable and job-specific skills.
 As the country is experiencing poverty and underdevelopment young people lack skills which are transferable and vital for employment and thriving.